Bobbikk/onthebeach/README.md

 # onthebeach

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+This project has been completed as a task for On The Beach.

+Please run this application via 'grunt serve' on the command line.